HanJammer/avi2atari/README.md

 ### Parameter Comparison

-Be advised that below picture was generated using 130XE with failed GTIA - I will replace them soon.
+Be advised that below picture was generated using 130XE with faulty GTIA - I will replace them soon.

 **Saturation vs Contrast matrix**